VonHeikemen/nvim-starter/README.md

 git checkout 05-modular
 ```

 * Next time you start Neovim all plugins will be downloaded automatically.
-After plugins are downloaded restart Neovim.

-* Next time you open Neovim `nvim-treesitter` will install language parsers for treesitter.
+After this process is done `nvim-treesitter` will install language parsers for treesitter.
 And, `mason.nvim` will download language servers listed in the configuration.
 Use the command `:Mason` to check the download process of language servers.

 ## Keybindings